International Communication Studies (ICS)

 Curriculum

-Students enroll in a 4-unit course cross-listed as COMM/JOUR 482: Comparative Media in Europe.
-Journalism and Public Relations majors may earn four credits toward their journalism elective requirements; Communication majors may also earn four credits toward their communication major elective requirements.
+Journalism and Public Relations majors may earn two credits toward their journalism elective requirements; Communication majors may also earn two credits toward their communication major elective requirements.
 As a cross-listed JOUR/COMM course, this course will not satisfy the COMM major 400-level requirement; however, students may petition this with the School of Communication.
 Petitions will be evaluated on a case-by-case basis.
-The Summer 2023 program is only open to all USC undergraduate students.
+The Summer 2026 program is only open to freshman, sophomore, and junior undergraduate students with an Annenberg major or minor.

 Housing